survivejs/webpack-book/manuscript/building/03_code_splitting.md

 });
 ```

-It is important to note that this will create separate chunks to request.
+It is important to note that this will create separate chunks to a request.
 If you wanted only one, you would have to define an intermediate module to `import`.

 W> The syntax works only with JavaScript after configured the right way.
-If you use other environment, you will have to use alternatives covered in the following sections.
+If you use another environment, you will have to use alternatives covered in the following sections.

 ### `require.ensure`